DO NOT DELETE OR EDIT THIS ROW OR ITS CONTENTS

 - We build up concepts and skills slowly, so you know what's expected.

-- We'll give you lots of guidance about what you can do with your minimum 4.5 hours independent study per week, but as you progress through the course we'll also give you options as you learn what works for you.
+- We'll give you lots of guidance about what you can do with your minimum 4.5 hours of independent study per week, but as you progress through the course we'll also give you options as you learn what works for you.

 - Revision is embedded throughout the course, not all at the end